macgreene14/ReadMe-Generator/README.md

   ## Contributing

-  If you would like to contribute, reach out at email or github provided.
+  If you would like to contribute, reach out at email or github provided within the Questions section.

   ## Tests